 Meet Our Contributor:

-Allison Williams is a Naturopathic Doctor in Tempe, AZ.
-She practices family medicine with a focus on gastrointestinal health, women’s medicine, autoimmune disease, and she has a love for geriatrics!
+Allison Williams is a Naturopathic Doctor in Mesa, AZ.
+She practices family medicine with a focus on gastrointestinal health, women’s medicine, autoimmune disease, and she has a love for geriatrics.
 She teaches botanical medicine at SCNM where she is also a second year general medicine resident.
-Botanical medicine is one of her favorite modalities and almost all of her patients get “magical tinctures.”
+Botanical medicine is one of her favorite modalities.
 You can find her at: drallisonwilliams.com.